Extended polarized semiclassical model for quantum-dot cavity QED and its application to single-photon sources: introduction

-In the Supplemental Material \footnote{See Supplemental Material at {[}URL will be inserted by publisher{]} for details on the classical derivation of the semi-classical model.}, we show how Eq.~(\ref{Ch2-eq-transmission-electric-field-FP}) can be derived in a fully classical way by considering a QD in a Fabry-Pérot type optical resonator.
-In order to arrive at this result we consider that the laser is close to the cavity resonance, such that the phase changes are small and can be approximated by a leading-order Taylor expansion.
-Additionally, the two-level system is approximated by a driven damped harmonic oscillator.
-Here, we focus on QD-cavity systems but our results are valid for a large range of cavity QED systems.

-In this paper, Eq.~(\ref{Ch2-eq-transmission-electric-field-FP}) is extended to a more general form by considering two polarization-split (fundamental) optical cavity modes, a certain input and output polarization, and multiple optical QD transitions.
-This extension is important because it is experimentally difficult to produce perfectly polarization degenerate micro-cavities \cite{bonato_tuning_2009,frey_electro-optic_2018}, and the non-polarization degenerate case has attracted attention recently \cite{anton_tomography_2017,he_polarized_2018}.
-An additional complication is, that, instead of a two-level system, one often deals with V-level (fine-structure-split neutral exciton transitions) or 4-level (charged exciton transitions) systems \cite{warburton_single_2013}.
-The model presented here does not take into account the population of the excited state and non-resonant emission, including phonon-assisted transitions and spin flips.
-Finally, we compare our model to experimental data and demonstrate that it can be used to significantly increase the brightness of a single-photon source.
+In this paper, Eq.~(\ref{Ch2-eq-transmission-electric-field-FP}) is extended to take into account two orthogonal linearly-polarized fundamental optical cavity modes, and multiple polarized QD transitions oriented at an arbitrary angle relative to the cavity polarization axes.
+This extension is important because it is experimentally very challenging to produce perfectly polarization degenerate micro-cavities \citep{bonato_tuning_2009,frey_electro-optic_2018}, and the slightly non-polarization degenerate case has attracted attention recently \citep{anton_tomography_2017,he_polarized_2018,wang2019g}.
+It is essential to have access to a good analytic model, for instance to numerically fit experimental data to derive the system parameters, or to optimize the performance of a single-photon source; this is very time-consuming using exact quantum master equation simulations.
+Exemplary code of our model is available online \citep{snijders2018f}.
+We compare our model to experimental data as well as numerical solutions of the quantum master equation, and we demonstrate that it can be used to significantly increase the brightness of a single-photon source.
+We focus here on Fabry-Perot type QD-cavity systems but our results are valid for a large range of cavity QED systems.